epam/hubctl/CONTRIBUTING.md

 All issues attached to the project are in the status *"To Do"* and are ready to be picked up by contributors.

 Once issue has been picked up it goes into *"In Progress"* status.
-If issue has been blocked it should be labeled as `Help wanted`.
-This allows to track issues that are blocked and need help from other contributors.

 Once feature have been fully implemented it goes into *"Done"* status. and __not__ closed.
 Issue closed only when it has been released.